 With all the latest fads in digital marketing, it’s easy to forget that email is still the most powerful and cost-effective channel.
-The average ROI for email campaigns in the US is $44 for every $1.
+The average ROI for email campaigns is around 4200%.

 And when you harness the power of email automation, then you have a sure-fire winner.